fabltd/Apigee-labs/3-Integrating External Services/instructions/en.md

     ```

     <ql-infobox>
-    The following step runs a script that provisons all the resources you setup in LAB 1
+     The following step runs a script that provisons all the resources you will need
     </ql-infobox>

 5. Create and configure the gateway / legacy VMs and base API proxy using the following bash script.